syn990/SYN-OS/SYN-OS-2035/README.md

   - `etc`: System-wide configurations.
     - `hostname`, `locale.conf`, `localtime`, ...
 [Other configurations]

 [Note: Due to verbosity considerations, not all files and directories are listed.
-This all needs to be properly defined as it consists of a loose collection of text files.]
+Please refer to the actual repository for a complete structure.]

 ### SYN-ROOTOVERLAY

-Data is to be copied into the archiso, as it is supposed to act as a pre-configuration ISO.
-This needs removing and the documentation needs improvement as this is complicating the setup and reducing reliability.

-Essential root overlay configurations include:
+Essential root overlay configurations:

 - `boot`: Boot-related configurations.
   - `loader`: Bootloader files.